When you Quit Smoking – What day is the Hardest?

 Moreover, it is those days that are the hardest on your physical cravings.
 Your body is going to feel the need for nicotine, and it will go into a state where your body will try to cope with the changes that are happening.
 Your fingers will shake, your mind will be restless and edgy, and you will crave your cigarettes more than ever.

 You have to keep in mind that this is just a temporary craving.
 The cravings come and go, and the feeling will not persist the entire day.
 If you can just get through each wave of craving, you will be able to conquer it.
+Things like nicotine replacement therapies work precisely to control your cravings or help manage them at least.
+Vaporizers are not approved smoking cessation tools, and they might even keep you addicted to nicotine, so think twice about using them to ease your cravings.

 The cravings will be different for everyone though.
 Some people will have no problem with the first couple of days.
 They will coast right through and be able to quit just fine.
 They will need a lot of support and willpower to resist the urges.